rezer-bleede/chiller-intelligence/README.md

 - Layouts are persisted per user and organization via the `/dashboard-layouts/{page_key}` API, stored in the database, and survive restarts.
 - The left navigation now supports a collapsible mode with state persisted in `localStorage` for a decluttered experience.
 - Dashboard cards and charts now enforce responsive minimum heights and overflow handling (via react-grid-layout + Recharts `ResponsiveContainer`), preventing overlap on smaller screens such as a 13" laptop.
+- A new date range filter sits above the dashboard sections so you can scope KPI cards and charts to a specific window without leaving the page.

 ### Frontend tests